gauravgupta-ctrl/fc-putaway-preprocessing/docs/STAGING_ENVIRONMENT_SETUP.md

 ### 1.4 Configure Row Level Security (RLS)

+**Option A: Use the RLS Setup Script (Recommended)**

+1. Go to **SQL Editor** in your staging Supabase project
+2. Open the file: `docs/STAGING_RLS_SETUP.sql`
+3. Copy the entire contents
+4. Paste into SQL Editor
+5. Click "Run" (or press Cmd/Ctrl + Enter)
+6. Verify all policies were created (check the verification query results)

+**Option B: Manual Setup**

 1. Go to **Authentication** → **Policies**
 2. Replicate the same RLS policies from production
 3. Or run the same policy creation SQL scripts

+**What the script does:**
+- Enables RLS on all tables (settings, eligible_merchants, transfer_orders, sku_attributes, transfer_order_lines, pallet_labels, audit_log, user_profiles, pallet_assignments)
+- Creates "Allow all operations" policies for development/staging
+- Includes verification queries to check the setup

 ---